fullstackedorg/workspace/docs/Test/Integration.md

 # Integration Tests

-Integration test are a bit tricky because we need to run it inside the docker compose network to access our other services and we need to do that while gathering the coverage data.
+Integration tests are a bit tricky because we need to run them inside the docker compose network to access our other services and we need to do that while gathering the coverage data.

-Here's a bit of how it is setup.
+Here's a bit of how it is setup :

 ![FullStacked Integration Test Setup](https://files.cplepage.com/fullstacked/integration-test.png)